Shelving for Small Apartments

 How to Choose

-Before picking a shelf, measure the wall or floor space where it will go.
-For wall-mounted shelves, you need the clear width between obstacles (windows, doors, switches, furniture) and the depth you can tolerate projecting into the room.
-For freestanding shelves, measure both the footprint and the height โ a tall, narrow bookshelf uses less floor area than a wide, short one.
+Before buying anything, measure.
+For wall-mounted shelves: the clear width between obstacles and the depth you can tolerate projecting into the room.
+For freestanding shelves: the footprint on the floor and the ceiling height if you are considering a tall unit.

 Guides